 Excessive Caffeine or Nicotine Consumption

-Stimulants like caffeine and nicotine wake up your brain.
+Stimulants like caffeine and nicotine wake up your brain .
 These substances can also stay in your system for several hours, disrupting sleep.
-In one study, people who stopped drinking coffee a full six hours before bed still had trouble falling asleep.
+In one study, people who stopped drinking coffee six hours before bed still had trouble falling asleep.
 Having too much caffeine or nicotine, or consuming these substances too close to bedtime, may lead to hypnic jerks.

 Vigorous Exercise at Night

-In general, exercise is almost always a good idea when it comes to sleep.
-Regular exercise has been consistently demonstrated to improve sleep quality.
-However, it’s important to recognize that exercise is an energizing activity that makes you feel more alert, rather than tired.
+In general, exercise is almost always beneficial when it comes to sleep.
+Regular exercise has been consistently demonstrated to improve sleep quality .
+However, it is important to recognize that exercise is an energizing activity that makes you feel more alert, rather than tired.
 For that reason, exercising too vigorously late in the evening may lead to hypnic jerks.

 Trouble sleeping and lack of regular sleep overall, whether due to chronic insomnia or a poor night’s sleep, can both lead to sleep deprivation.
 Among other unwanted side effects, like poor mood and focus, sleep deprivation may increase your risk of hypnic jerks.